-Notwithstanding confidentiality requirements, as set out above, employees and workers have an obligation to share with the school's Designated Senior Person any information which gives rise to concern about the safety or welfare of a pupil.
+Notwithstanding confidentiality requirements, as set out above, employees and workers have an obligation to share with the school's Designated Senior Person [or state alternative title] any information which gives rise to concern about the safety or welfare of a pupil.
 Employees/workers must NEVER promise a pupil that they will not act on information that they are told by him or her.